newrelic/nri-flex/README.md

 Flex is an application-agnostic, all-in-one [New Relic integration](https://docs.newrelic.com/docs/integrations) with which you can instrument any app that exposes metrics over a standard protocol (HTTP, file, shell) in a standard format (for example, JSON or plain text): you create a [config file](/docs/basics/configure.md), start the Infrastructure agent, and data starts pouring into New Relic.

-Flex can take any input, process it through [functions](/docs/basics/functions.md), and send metric samples to New Relic as if they came from an integration:
+Flex can take any input using [data source APIs](/docs/apis/README.md), process it through [functions](/docs/basics/functions.md), and send metric samples to New Relic as if they came from an integration:

 ![Flex diagram](https://newrelic-wpengine.netdna-ssl.com/wp-content/uploads/flex_diagram.jpg)